 CVC, HPS to buy stake in Authentic Brands at $12.7 bln valuation

-Nov 22 (Reuters) - Authentic Brands Group Inc AUTH.N said on Monday CVC Capital Partners and HPS Investment Partners have agreed to buy a stake in the brand developer.
+Nov 22 (Reuters) - Authentic Brands Group Inc (ABG) AUTH.N said on Monday private equity firms CVC Capital Partners and HPS Investment Partners had agreed to buy a significant stake in a deal that values the brand developer at $12.7 billion on an enterprise value basis.

-The transaction puts the enterprise value of the company at $12.7 billion, according to the statement.
+The Forever 21 owner also postponed its U.S. initial public offering (IPO) announced in July to a date in 2023 or 2024, CNBC had reported earlier, citing an interview with the chief executive officer.

+ABG did not immediately respond to a Reuters query on its IPO.

 ((Nishit.Jogi@thomsonreuters.com;))